liatrio/devops-bootcamp/docs/1-introduction/basics-installations.md

 A DevOps Engineer & Consultant should be very familiar with the quickest ways to obtain software and which situations certain installation methods are suited for.

-## Optional Practice
-If you are new to the terminal, feel free to run `vimtutor` and complete the exercise.

 ## Package Managers
  Linux distros use different package managers to search, install and maintain software.